DataBooth/duckdb-utils/docs/cli.rst

 Extracting columns into a separate table
 ========================================

-The ``sqlite-utils extract`` command can be used to extract specified columns into a separate table.
+The ``duckdb-utils extract`` command can be used to extract specified columns into a separate table.

 Take a look at the Python API documentation for :ref:`python_api_extract` for a detailed description of how this works, including examples of table schemas before and after running an extraction operation.